 Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.
 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
 Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Number of persons referred for Disciplinary Action

-Crime 2015 2016 2017

-a.
-Weapons: carrying, possessing, etc. 0

-b.
-Drug abuse violations

-c.
-Liquor law violations 0
+Number of persons referred for Disciplinary Action Crime 2016 2017 2018 0 0 Weapons: carrying, possessing, etc. b.
+Drug abuse violations 0 0 c.
+Liquor law violations 0 0

 Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.

 Do not include disciplinary actions that were strictly for school policy violations.

 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
 Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Number of persons referred for Disciplinary Action
+Number of persons referred for Disciplinary Action 2016 2018 0 0 a.
+Weapons: carrying, possessing, etc. 0 0 b.
+Drug abuse violations 0 c.

-Crime 2015 2016 2017

-a.
-Weapons: carrying, possessing, etc. 0

-b.
-Drug abuse violations 0

-c.
 Liquor law violations 0

-c.
-Liquor law violations

-Of those crimes that occurred On Campus , in On-campus Student Housing Facilities , on or in Noncampus property or buildings, and on Public Property , enter the number of crimes that were unfounded.
+Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.

 The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
 Arrests and disciplinary actions cannot be unfounded.

 If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded".
 Only sworn or commissioned law enforcement personnel may unfound a crime.

 Count unfounded crimes in the year in which they were originally reported.

 Number

-2015 2016 2017

 a.
-Total unfounded crimes 0
+Total unfounded crimes

-2017 Annual Fire Safety Report
+2018 Annual Fire Safety Report